Leomendoza13/histopatho_chowder/README.md

 ## Report

-You can find the project report by clicking on the link:[report](docs/report.md).
+You can find the project report by clicking on [Report](docs/report.md).